 Some projects I am working on currently and some details below:

-- Managing ecological surprises in spatially structured animal populations
+- Managing ecological surprises in metapopulations

-- Social-ecological diversity and resilience in changing fisheries
+- Social-ecological resilience in changing fisheries

-The Keogh River is a 30-km long, rain dominated coastal third order river that flows north-westward on northern Vancouver Island, near Port Hardy.
+The Keogh (Giyuxw) River is a 30-km long, rain dominated coastal third order river that flows north-westward on northern Vancouver Island, near Port Hardy.
 It is home to a wide variety of fishes including: Steelhead, Coho Salmon, Pink Salmon, Dolly Varden, and anadromous Cutthroat Trout.
 Populations on the Keogh have been under long-term monitoring through cooperative and collaborative research from provincial, federal, university, First Nations, and consulting biologists since the 1970s.
 This dataset is, arguably, one of the most important research sites for anadromous salmonids in the world, particularly for Steelhead, which are in decline across the Pacific Northwest.

-Managing ecological surprises in spatially structured animal populations
+Managing ecological surprises in metapopulations